lidofinance/docs/docs/contracts/steth-price-feed.md

 ---

 ### Warning
-`StEthPriceFeed` is not intended to be used as a part of external integrations.
+`StEthPriceFeed` is depracated and not intended to be used as a part of external integrations.

 ---